You can use our contact form, or the contact details on our website, to contact us with any questions you may have about privacy or data protection.

 We share the information that you provide to us with our staff and subcontractors, so that we can provide our products and services to you.

 We may share the information that you provide to us with other sections of Calibso Ltd (Bluesky Certification is a trading name of Calibso Ltd) and other websites that we operate.

-For all subcontractors, we are ensure that your data is handled properly in regard to GDPR (General Data Protection Regulations) and that they have signed contracts with us in regard to this.
+For all subcontractors, we ensure that your data is handled properly in accordance with GDPR (General Data Protection Regulations) and that they have signed contracts with us in regard to this.